r3dotstone/jaden.github.io/classprojects.md

     Your browser does not support the video tag.
 </video>

-_Green line--estimated position     Red line--real position     Blue dots--estimated map    Starts--real map_
+_Green line--estimated position     Red line--real position     Blue dots--estimated map    Stars--real map_

 ### ES302: Robotics Systems and Design
 This course was gave us a broad understanding of the different ways to control a robot.
 It focussed on real hardware and software integration, meaning that we also learned how to rigosously troubleshoot eratic platforms.
 Schemes that we implemented include: